j-empareja/LB-YCPD2-v2-codes/README.md

   ## Revision Logs and Version History

+  * 1.8
+    * Data representation is now implemented in the program.
+    * Design-wise, the program has an evident color theme.
+  * 1.7
+    * All user cases were implemented in the program.
+    * The CSS designs are formatted along with the layout of the back-end functions.
   * 1.6
     * Modularized functions in accordance to their primary task.
     * Revised functions under the products module to be executed under PostgreSQL.